TonyZhangND/GoOvid/chatroom/README.md

 - Server can be compiled with the latest version of Go
 - master.py should be run with Python 2.
 It is incompatible with Python 3

+## TODO:
+- Implement a debug mode and only print in that mode